marinvanessa/The-Detection-of-Dermatological-Disorders-Through-Image-Analysis/README.md

 # The-Detection-of-Dermatological-Disorders-Through-Image-Analysis

 This is my thesis project, and it aims to develop a robust system for automatically recognizing and categorizing dermatological disorders based on visual characteristics captured in images.
+I developed a new model for dermatological disorder detection using transfer learning with a ResNet50V2 model.
+I froze the starting layers and added more layers to create a finely-tuned, accurate solution.

 **Structure**
 -